 Dr. Robert B. Strimple and Mr. Robert G. den Dulk shared in founding the Seminary in 1979.
 Dr. Strimple became the first president in 1982, overseeing the movement of the Seminary from its temporary home in San Marcos to its permanent campus in Escondido.
 In 1988, Dr. Strimple returned to full-time teaching and scholarship and Mr. den Dulk became president, increasing the size and financial strength of the school.
+In 1993,

-In 1993, Dr. W. Robert Godfrey, who joined the faculty in 1981 as Professor of Church History, became the third president of the Seminary.
+Dr. W. Robert Godfrey, who joined the faculty in 1981 as Professor of Church History, became the third president of the Seminary.
 As the Seminary's longest serving president at 24 years, Dr. Godfrey has guided the faculty and staff through decades of substantial growth, while preserving WSC's unswerving fidelity to Scripture as summarized in the Reformed confessions.
-In May of 2017, Rev. Joel Eunil Kim was appointed as the fourth president of Westminster Seminary California (WSC), beginning August 1, 2017.
+In August of 2017, Rev. Joel Eunil Kim, who joined the faculty in 2005 as Assistant Professor of New Testament, became the fourth president of WSC.